VineetMittal007/LingoMate/README.md

 ## Support

-For support or suggestions, email vineetmittalxvnm@gmail.com  .
+If you'd like to contribute to LingoMate, feel free to fork the repository and submit a pull request.
+For any issues or suggestions, you can reach out via email or GitHub.
+Email vineetmittalxvnm@gmail.com  .

 ## Authors